2024 DATES and TEAM INFO are NOW AVAILABLE Click here to see information on project descriptions, open dates, and how to secure a team for 2024.

 Maintenance Teams for Children's Home

-Three (3) teams will be needed throughout 2018 to assist with a variety of “home improvement” projects in and around the Good Shepherd Children’s Home facility.
+One or two teams are needed throughout 2024 to assist with various “home improvement” projects in and around the Good Shepherd Children’s Home facility.
 This could include painting, landscaping, roof sealing, plumbing, gardening, etc. Teams will need to be flexible as to tasks.
 The team will lodge and prepare their meals at the Good Shepherd Center.
 Includes $3000 ministry cost per team.

 Medical / Dental Teams

-One (1) team of 6-8 is needed - August or September - to run the Good Shepherd Children’s Home for four days and nights while the regular Children’s Home staff are attending training at the Good Shepherd Center.
+One team of 10-12 is needed to run the Good Shepherd Children’s Home for four days and nights while the regular Children’s Home staff are attending a retreat at the Good Shepherd Center.
 This will entail care for 20-25 children, who range in age from infant to early teens.
-This will include cooking, cleaning, and walking children to and from school, among other things..
+This will include cooking, cleaning, washing clothes, taking care of infants, toddlers, and school-aged children..
 The team will stay at the Good Shepherd Children’s Home for most of the week.
+Monday will be an orientation day.
 Need those with patient, loving hearts who will be pro-active in caring for the children.
-It would be very good for these teams to have at least one Spanish speaker.
+The team should have at least one Spanish speaker and one nurse.
 Includes a $2000 ministry cost per team.

 Leadership Conference Teams

-Three (3) youth leadership, two (2) pastor’s conference, and one (1) women’s conference teams are needed in 2018.
-These are small teams – 5-6 total.
+Two youth leadership and two pastor’s conference teams are needed in 2024.
+These are small teams – 3-6 total, depending on conference.
 Each of these events will require a dynamic speaker, worship leader, and 2-3 to help with meal preparation for the participants and team.
 The program for these events will be planned by missionaries Roger and Vicki Grossmann, who will work with the speaker in preparation.
 At least one Spanish speaker on the team would be helpful, but not necessarily essential.
 The partnering church will be asked to contribute $2000 -$2500 toward the operation of the conferences, depending on number of participants.

 Children’s Home Assistants

 Couples are needed to serve as assistants at the Good Shepherd Children’s Home.
 Length of service will be from one to three months.
-Volunteers will assist the Children's Home directors in whatever tasks are needed.
+Volunteers will assist the Children's Home staff in whatever tasks are needed.
 This may include cleaning, maintenance, painting, cooking, washing clothes, landscaping, or any other number of tasks.
 Need those who are self-starters and who can live and work in a non-English speaking environment.
 Volunteers will live in a small efficiency apartment on the property.
-Once on-site, volunteers will be oriented in how to use local transportation for their weekly needs.
-Volunteers will purchase their own food and prepare most meals either in the apartment or the Children's Home kitchen.
+Volunteers will purchase their own food and prepare most meals in the apartment.
+Missionaries will orient the couple in how to utilize local transportation.

 Total cost will be dependent on: 1) number of members on the team, and 2) the current cost of airfare.
 Each person will need a valid passport.
 Be aware that passports must have at least six months remaining from time of departure.
 Make sure you check yours!
 Hepitiatus A and Tetanus immunizations are recommended.

 Airfare Costs: Airfare costs will vary from team to team and generally fall between $700 and $900 - but could be more or less - depending upon time of year and availability.
-NCBM will secure tickets based on times that we need teams to arrive/depart – always looking for the least expensive option available.
-(Understand that we have back to back teams throughout much of the year.)
+Baptists on Mission will secure tickets based on times that we need teams to arrive/depart – always looking for the least expensive option available.
+(Understand that we have back to back teams throughout much of the year, and need to carefully coordinate when teams arrive and depart.)
 The team leader will be informed as to which day tickets will be ordered.
 Once ordered, team leader will be sent an email detailing flight itineary and total trip costs, and will have until the next day to confirm or make any changes.

-Field Costs: 2018 Per Person Field Costs Include: Lodging - $22 per night; Insurance (mandatory) - $3.30 per day; Background Check (required) - $10; Van/Driver Cost will be $1200 for teams of 8 and up, divided by number on team.
-Van/Driver Cost for teams under 8 will be $150 per team member.
-These costs are sent to the NCBM office prior to your trip.
+Field Costs: 2024 Per Person Field Costs Include: Lodging - $30 per night; Insurance (mandatory) - $4.00 per day; Background Check (required) - $10; Van/Driver Cost will be $1400 for teams of 8 and up, divided by number on team.
+Van/Driver Cost for teams under 8 will be $175 per team member.
+These costs are sent to the BOM office prior to your trip.
 Meals - Each will carry $200 with them in crisp, new bills to be converted once on the field.
-(You may or may not spend the full $200 on food while in country.)
+(You may or may not spend the full $200 per person on food while in country.)

-Ministry Costs: Construction and maintenance teams will have a ministry cost of $3000 per team, either paid by the church or divided by number of team members.
+Ministry Costs: Construction and maintenance teams will have a ministry cost of $3000 per team, either paid by the church or divided by volunteers and added to per person cost.
 Other teams will have a ministry cost of $2000-2500.
 These ministry costs go toward direct ministry expenses that the team will incur while in country, as well as on-going ministry support such as Guatemalan worker salaries (not missionary support), utilities, ministry development, etc.